LukeShortCloud/rootpages/src/openstack.rst

     $ . ~/rally-venv/bin/activate

-Before the first use, finish the installation by creating the Rally SQLite database.
+Finish the installation by initializing a SQLite database for Rally.
+Alternatively, a MariaDB or PostgreSQL database connection can be configured in ``~/rally-venv/etc/rally/rally.conf``.

 .. code-block:: sh

     (rally-venv)$ rally db recreate

-If Rally is ever upgraded to the latest version, the database also needs to be upgraded.
+If Rally is ever upgraded to the latest version, the database schema also needs to be upgraded.

 .. code-block:: sh